gladed/watchable/README.md

 While bound, a watchable cannot be independently modified, and attempts to do so in `use` will throw.

+## Batching

+While watching it's possible to batch lists of changes to be handled by watchBatches on a less frequent basis.

 ## Object Lifetime

 `CoroutineScope` lifetime is respected.
 This means a `watch` or `bind` automatically stops operating when the related scope(s) complete.
 No additional cleanup code is required.